yyw28/trustworty_sppech_generator/README.md

 ## Trustworthy speech recognition

-This task fine-tuning a HuBERT model to determine trustworthiness of speech, either through binary classification (trustworthy/not-trustworthy) or regression (predicting a trustworthiness score).
+This task fine-tuning a HuBERT model to determine trustworthiness of speech, either through binary classification (trustworthy/not-trustworthy).
 It is currently configred to work with two datasets: the [TIS corpus](https://osf.io/45d8j/) and/or a synthetic dataset of speech samples rated for trustworthiness (contained in this project).

 To fine-tune the HuBERT model, run the following command: